modivivek/myportfolio/README.md

 # myportfolio
-It is my portfolio that defines my skills.
+It is my portfolio that defines my skills as front-end developer.